Wei2624/AI_Learning_Hub/machine-learning/english-version/sv_svm.md

 ![SVM Geometric Margins](https://raw.githubusercontent.com/Wei2624/AI_Learning_Hub/master/machine-learning/images/svm_gm.png)

 It shows a vector w also called **support vector** which is perpendicular to the boundary line, which is always true.
 To prove this, let's take any two points on the line, $x_i,x_j,i\neq j$.
-By definition, we have:
+Since two points are on the line, by definition, we have:

 $$w^T x_i + b = w^T x_j + b = 0$$